 Ping DevicesPing any computer with 3 standard sized ping packets, with 3 different sizes, each 10 times or ping the computer continuously.
 A graph shows the distribution of response times.

 Speed TestTest your internet connection speed by downloading and uploading data to various servers.
-Also a latency test and a open port test is included.
+Also a latency test is included.

 You don’t need to have a paypal account in order to make a donation.